amatsuda/database_rewinder/README.md

 Then it executes `DELETE` SQL only against these tables when cleaning.
 So, the more you have number of tables in your database, the more benefit you will get.

+### Credit

+This strategy was originally devised and implemented by @eudoxa.

 ## Supported versions

 * ActiveRecord 3.2, 4.0, 4.1